Azure/azure-spring-apps-landing-zone-accelerator/CLI/brownfield-deployment/README.md

 9. Run az login to log into Azure

 10. Record your subscription id of the Azure account you will be deploying to.
-This id will be used when you run deploySpringand prompted to enter the subscrition.
+This id will be used when you run deploySpring.sh and prompted to enter the subscrition.

     `az account list`